deosrc/Condement/docs/configuration/vm-resources.md

 ## Description

-This section of the configuration configures the resources available to the Virtual Machine can use.
+This section configures the system resources available to the Virtual Machine such as CPU and memory.

 ## Properties